-If both a data availability icon and validation icon are valid - both will be shown concurrently.
-By default only the red crosses are shown; add the tag to the Filters file to display the additional validation icons.
+If more than one are valid - both icons will be shown concurrently.
+By default only the red crosses are shown to add the additional validation icons add the tag to the filters file

 Hydrological and meteorological status

 In case the high flow thresholds or rainfall thresholds are exceeded somewhere in the configured view period, the following icon is displayed.